 Reducing waste in construction

-As a major facility, EIA has annual maintenance and construction projects that occur across our airport.
+As a major facility, YEG has annual maintenance and construction projects that occur across our airport.

 Sustainability and managing waste in these projects is a priority.
 Some examples include: